 Your life is about you, and you alone, and I know that what I’m saying might be hard to digest but stick with me.
 You need to stop letting other people tell you how you need to live your life, or how you should deal with your PTSD.
 It’s your life; no one else’s and unless the person giving you advice is also a PTSD survivor – they know nothing about what it’s like to be a survivor.
 Moreover, they have no idea how much we; being empaths, take their criticism to heart and in order for us to move forward, we need to put an end to their criticism.

 Now don’t get me wrong because I know it isn’t easy to stand up for yourself when it comes to a mental illness like PTSD.
-Most of us grew up around narcissists and the only thing they taught us was to pacify them and keep the peace.
+Most of us grew up around narcissists and the only thing they taught us was to pacify them to keep the peace.
 It didn’t matter what the cost or how detrimental it was to our well-being, it was literally all about keeping the peace, so we stayed quiet.

 I myself was quiet until about three years ago, but then I started implementing the advice I’m going to give you into practice.
 I’m not going to lie, or candy coat it - it’s been rough.
 But; and it’s a big but, I don’t believe I would have come half as far with my healing and recovery if I wouldn’t have made these changes and made my life about me.